 As a Scholar:

-I am a Ph.D. student of the Political Science Department at the University of California, Irvine.
+I am a Ph.D.
+Candidate of the Political Science Department at the University of California, Irvine.
 I hold an MA in Political Science from UC Irvine (’17) and a BA in Political Science with a minor in International Studies from the University of La Verne (’13).
 For the Spring of 2017, I am teaching Research Methods as an Adjunct Professor at the University of La Verne.
 As of Fall 2017, I am a Pedagogical Fellow of the Center for Education & Instruction at UCI.
-My academic pursuits focus around separatism, nationalism, ethnic conflict, and temporality in Western Europe & South East Asia.
+My academic pursuits focus around separatism, nationalism, ethnic conflict, and civil wars in South East Asia.
 My current work focuses on the Philippines.
 While most certainly not yet an expert, I have also presented on topics including social capital, monarchies, and the democratic deficit in Europe.

 Although I am a Southern California native, I have a strong connection to my Filipino heritage and speak Tagalog fluently.
 Growing up as a first-generation student shaped my academic interest in understanding identity within the borders of nation-states.
-My main research projects focus on understanding factors that drive support for separatist parties and the role of temporality and episodes of rebellion across the duration of civil wars.
-My secondary interest focuses on the role of monarchs as supposed national, unifying figures in the multi-ethnic contexts of South East Asian nations.
+My main research projects focus on understanding the role of temporality and episodes of rebellion across the duration of civil wars.
+My secondary interest focuses on the role of monarchs as (supposedly) national, unifying figures in the multi-ethnic contexts of South East Asian nations.
 My research skills lean qualitatively, with an emphasis on content analysis, case studies, comparative historical analysis, and semi-structured interviews.
-I also have competency in social network analysis.
+I also have a working competency in social network analysis.

 Outside of Academia: